How Patients Actually Find a Doctor in 2026

 Word of mouth: still the strongest signal, hardest to scale

 Patients trust people they know.
 A recommendation from a coworker, family member, or existing patient carries more weight than almost any other signal.
-This isn't a new finding — AHRQ's research on patient decision-making has consistently shown that personal referrals rank among the most influential factors in provider selection.
+AHRQ's research on patient decision-making has consistently shown that personal referrals rank among the most influential factors in provider selection.

 Online directories and review platforms: the middle layer

-Between "I need a doctor" and "I'm booking an appointment" sits a layer of directory and review platforms that patients use to compare options.
-This is where name recognition, review content, credentials, and accepted-insurance information all get weighed together.
+Between "I need a doctor" and "I'm booking an appointment" sits a layer of directory and review platforms where patients compare options.
+Name recognition, review content, credentials, and accepted-insurance information all get weighed together here.

-For the "for-providers" reader specifically: directory platforms vary in how they handle claimed versus unclaimed listings.
+Directory platforms also vary in how they handle claimed versus unclaimed listings.
 An unclaimed listing might have wrong information that you didn't put there and can't correct.
-Claiming your listing — wherever it appears — is worth the hour it takes.
+Claiming your listing, wherever it appears, is worth the hour it takes.

 Social media: useful for retention, limited for acquisition

 There are exceptions.
 Certain specialties (dermatology, functional medicine, some behavioral health providers) have built real patient pipelines through social content.
-But those outcomes require consistent content production over a long period.
-For a practice where the physician is also managing clinical operations, that's a real time cost to weigh honestly.
+But those outcomes require consistent content production over a long period, which is a real time cost to weigh honestly if the physician is also managing clinical operations.

 If social media is already part of how your practice communicates, keeping it current is worthwhile.
 Building it from zero as a patient-acquisition strategy is a slower return than other channels.